Aaron-Bopp/Obsidian-notes/AIO/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/17 Hormones How do they work.md

 Testosterone is the primary masculinizing hormone for the human body and is produced in the adrenal glands, the testes, and in the ovaries (where it is immediately converted into estrone and estradiol).
 It tells both muscle and bone cells to grow and in higher concentrations encourages larger muscle mass and thicker skeletal structure.
 This also means that Testosterone is critical for bone health, as it affects calcium distribution within the skeletal structure.
 Thus, severe depletion of testosterone can result in osteoperosis and fragile bones.
 Testosterone also plays a major role in sex drive and libido, encouraging mating behavior within the cerebral cortex.

 Dihydrotestosterone (DHT), which is converted from Testosterone in the prostate, skin and liver, plays a major role in the development of the male genitalia during puberty by inducing random erections, and the growth of facial and body hair.
-Paradoxically, DHT is also what causes male pattern baldness, as it chokes off blood circulation to the follicles on the top of the scalp (sorry, trans guys, it’s a double edged sword).
+Paradoxically, DHT is also what causes male pattern baldness, as it chokes off blood circulation to the follicles on the top of the scalp (sorry, [[transgender|trans]] guys, it’s a double edged sword).
 DHT binds to androgen receptors ten times more strongly than testosterone, which is why it is critical to eliminate it for feminizing transition.

 ### Estrogens
 There are four estrogens: [Estradiol](https://en.wikipedia.org/wiki/Estradiol), [Estrone](https://en.wikipedia.org/wiki/Estrone), Estriol and Estetrol.
 The latter two are only produced during pregnancy and are important for fetal health, but have no bearing on transition.